githubEdit

 Include *.cdc assets for your project

-Using Vite as an example, you need to add this field in vite.config.js:
+Using Vitearrow-up-right as an example, you need to add this field in vite.config.jsarrow-up-right:

 How to quickly set up FCL ?